 In the ten years that I have had a budget, I have never had two exact months the same.
 And therefore, I’ve never had the same budget!
 Some months I have birthday gifts I have to buy, or trips to go on, or dental expenses to take care of.
 Other months we have friends in town so our grocery budget is higher than normal, and the next month we may be out of town every other weekend so our dining out budget is higher.

 Because no two months are the same, look at your calendar, adjust your budget on a monthly basis and alter it where necessary.
 We don’t change our budget drastically each month, but there are always little categories that usually change.
-For example, in August I attended three baby showers!
+For example, in August I attended three baby showers and add up my new used car!
 That’s not the norm, so we had to adjust how we were going to pay for gifts.
+You can visit web site and check how you can apply for a loan, depending on what you need.
+For mine, I checked out the vehicle loans.

 4. Check Your Bank Account on a Regular Basis